 There are tangible losses (such as medical bills, lost income) and intangible losses (such as pain and suffering, mental anguish).
 Insurance companies never trust your word.
 They want to see evidence that you are hurt that does not come from you simply saying so.
 The more you can document your losses, the more likely they are to make a higher offer.
 Moreover, the more documented your losses are, the more likely a jury is to award those amounts if the case goes to trial.

-Keep all medical bills and records, pay stubs, letters or memos noting time missed form work, receipts for repairs, etc. Lost wages can be proven through your employer’s records or your tax records in most cases.
+Keep all medical bills and records, pay stubs, letters, or memos noting time missed from work, receipts for repairs, etc. Lost wages can be proven through your employer’s records or your tax records in most cases.
 Another thing that may help is to locate independent witnesses to your pain who can help you document what you are going through.
-Photos of scars, bruises and other physical signs of injury are also important documentation.
+Photos of scars, bruises, and other physical signs of injury are also important documentation.
 Estimates of future medical costs in writing can further enhance the offers you receive.

 Preexisting Medical Issues

 Insurance companies will often demand to see prior medical records.
 The reason for this is that they are trying to find evidence that the issues you are claiming existed before the date of the accident.
 While a defendant is liable under the law to compensate you for the aggravation of preexisting injuries, they are not liable for the preexisting injury itself.
 Understanding the difference can be very difficult for a jury.
 Insurance companies know this and will use it as an excuse to deny your injury claim.
 You need to be very careful about signing any types of medical records releases.
 If the insurance company drafts it, the release may very well exceed what the law allows them to obtain.
 Beware that if you sign a release, their purpose is to try to find evidence to use against you.